yueplush/vrc-join-notification-pushover-windows/README.md

 ### Windows native tray companion (Go)

-Prefer a small self-contained `.exe` with a built-in settings UI and task-tray controls?
-Compile the Go implementation that lives in `cmd/vrchat-notifier`.
+Prefer a small self-contained `.exe` with a built-in settings UI that mirrors the desktop companion screenshot above?
+Compile the Go implementation that lives in `cmd/vrchat-notifier` – it now ships with a Fyne v2 interface tailored for Windows.

 **Prerequisites**

 - Windows 10/11.
 - [Go 1.21 or newer](https://go.dev/dl/).
+- A C toolchain required by [Fyne](https://docs.fyne.io/started/) (for example the **MSYS2 UCRT64** toolchain: install MSYS2 via `winget install -e --id MSYS2.MSYS2`, start the "MSYS2 UCRT64" shell, then run `pacman -Syu` followed by `pacman -S mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-pkgconf`).

 **Build & run**